limex/Alt-Up-MV3/README.md

 ## Local Install

-copy the repo to a local folder and load the uppacked folder.
+* copy the `Alt-Up-MV3.zip` to a local folder
+* Unzip
+* Load the uppacked folder in chrome.

 # Settings

-Go to "Keyboard shortcuts" in your Browser.
-Find the Alt+Up Extension and set the Shortcuts for the 3 Actions.
+* Go to "Keyboard shortcuts" in your Browser
+* Find the Alt+Up Extension
+* Set the Shortcuts for the 3 Actions.